 The answer is likely to be one of these things or a combination of them.

 Meanwhile, the United States faces the prospect of having its forces expelled from Iraq.
-The Iraqi parliament will see this as a second violation of national sovereignty, and could also take away access to US intelligence on activities in Iran and Syria.
+The Iraqi parliament will see this as a second violation of national sovereignty, and could also remove access to US intelligence on activities in Iran and Syria.